Back to Top Nav

 Except under extraordinary circumstances, median grades in GOV courses will not exceed A- in seminars, and B+ in all other courses.

-Submit the course syllabus along with the Registrar’s Transfer Credit Approval Form and a Government Department Transfer Credit Form for each course to Christine Gex in 216A Silsby Hall or Calysta Reed in 211 Silsby Hall.
-They will submit it to the Government Department Curriculum Committee for review.
+Submit the course syllabus along with the Registrar’s Transfer Credit Approval Form and a Government Department Transfer Credit Form for each course to Roberta Seaver in 201 Silsby Hall.
+She will submit it to the Government Department Curriculum Committee for review.
 An email will be sent to notifying you of the committee’s decision.
 You will then pick up the completed form and submit it to the Registrar’s office.
 Please download the form so you may complete all required fields before sending to the department.

 Applications for Transfer and Exchange Credit are available in the Registrar’s Office.